Hakesh/p3-battleship-game/README.md

 - Not really a bug as its more that I never implemented it, but if you decice to continue playing after winning or losing the hangman ascii art wont show until after you've done your first guess.

+- The "Hello {username}" does not get cleared when playing the hangman game in the mock terminal on Heroku.
+It does when you play it on the IDE terminal however.

+---

 ## Credits